Schuh1337/Discord-Cloner/README.md

 # Discord-Tool - Server Cloner
 ![image](https://schuh.wtf/resources/images/cloner.png)

+didnt put much effort in this, was bored and wanted to push something new. maybe quality updates in the future :p

 > [!NOTE]
 > *!
 Some channels require the server to be a community server to be created.
 > Fully request based<br>